prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-comparing-gc-pressure-and-performance-with-winforms.md

 <img src="https://c2.staticflickr.com/6/5483/30011238294_fe206e692a_b_d.jpg" alt="[Image]" style="width:100%;" />

 It took about `3 minutes and 16 seconds`.
 That's **over a minute faster!**. <br/>
 So, something clearly is more efficient.
-But how much?
+But why?
 Let's take a look at the memory stats.

 <img src="https://c2.staticflickr.com/6/5808/30011238124_13c53c41a8_b_d.jpg" alt="[Image]" style="width:100%;" />